Phrasal Verbs

 Please think it over carefully before you sign the contract. |

-THINK THROUGH * |
+THINK THROUGH¹ |

 think toward reaching a solution |

-If you think the through math problem, you'll find the solution. |
+If you think through the math problem, you'll find the solution. |

-THINK UP * |
+THINK UP¹ |

 create, devise come up with |